ldthomas/parse-siwe/README.md

-## parse-siwe - a Sign in with Ethereum Parser
+## parse-siwe - a "Sign in with Ethereum" Parser

 [ERC-4361: Sign-In with Ethereum](https://eips.ethereum.org/EIPS/eip-4361)
 establishes a standard for using an Ethereum account to sign into services that support the standard.